killzone10/Parallel1/README.md

 The program will use number of threads which hardware_concurrency function will return, yet its possible to change that.

-The main objective of the program was resolving the bootleneck which exist when there is too much of the synchronization:
+The main objective of the program was resolving the bootleneck, which exist when there is too much of the synchronization:
 ![chart](chart.png)

 As its shown above the maximum speed up was obtained for 12 threads and equals ~7.
 It is possible to use compare_exchange_strong methods to get  speedup of